Reinforcement learning approach to non-equilibrium quantum thermodynamics

 For simplicity, we consider $H_\text{opt}(t)=f_\text{opt}(t)M_\text{opt}$ where the operator $M_{opt}$ is kept fixed and we control the function $f_\text{opt}(t)$ (enforcing the boundary conditions $f_\text{opt}(0)=f_\text{opt}(\tau)=0$ so as to fulfil the requests made on the Hamiltonian) to optimize the process.
 The total Hamiltonian of the system during its evolution is thus

 We divide the system evolution in a certain number of discrete time steps.
-At each step $t_i$, the agent makes an obsevation $s_i$ and chooses an action $a_i$.
+At each step $t_i$, the agent makes an observation $s_i$ and chooses an action $a_i$.
 This is done by extracting a random number according to Eq.~\eqref{gauss}, based on the prediction of the neural network for $\mu_{\bm\theta}(s_i)$.
-We then take the function $f_\text{opt}(t)=a_i$ in the interval $[t_i, t_{i+1}[$.
+We then take $f_\text{opt}(t)=a_i$ in the interval $[t_i, t_{i+1}[$.
 We limit the maximum and the minimum output of the network $|\mu_{\bm\theta}(s_i)|<\mu^*$ so that we can control the maximum amount of energy spent for the optimization.
-This is important when we deal with thermal engines, as we do not want to spend more energy for the control than the amount that we extract from the process.
-This process is done in parallel for a batch of systems and, at the end of the evolution, the neural network is trained on this batch and the corrisponding rewards.
-The procedure is repeated for a certain number of epochs, each time resetting the system and the Hamiltonian to the original state and value.
-The process is then run again and the best $f_\text{opt}(t)$ is chosen as the one that maximize the reward over the batch.
+This is important when dealing with thermal engines, as we want to spend les energy for the control than what we extract from the process.
+This is done in parallel for a batch of systems and, at the end of the evolution, the neural network is trained on this batch and the corrisponding rewards.
+The procedure is repeated for many epochs, each time resetting the system and the Hamiltonian to the original state and value.
+The process is run again and the value of $f_\text{opt}(t)$ maximizing the reward over the batch is chosen.

 We now comment on the quantifier of irreversibility addressed in our study and the different approaches that we will consider to reduce the system dissipations.
-The first approach aims to reduce the mean entropy production of the system \cite{art:rif.2, art:rif.3, art:rif.5, art:rif.6, art:rif.14, art:rif.1}, calculated as the relative entropy between the final state of the system $\rho(\tau)$ and the corresponding instantaneous thermal equilibrium state $\rho^{eq}(t)=e^{-\beta H_S(t)}/Z_S(t)$ with $Z_S(t)=\tr[e^{-\beta H_S(t)}]$ being the partition function of the system.
-We thus consider the quantity
+The first approach aims to reduce the mean entropy production of the system~\cite{art:rif.2, art:rif.3, art:rif.5, art:rif.6, art:rif.14, art:rif.1}, calculated as the relative entropy between the final state of the system $\rho(\tau)$ and the corresponding instantaneous thermal equilibrium state $\rho^{eq}(t)=e^{-\beta H_S(t)}/Z_S(t)$ with $Z_S(t)=\tr[e^{-\beta H_S(t)}]$ the partition function of the system.
+We thus consider

 where $S(\sigma||\chi)=\tr[\sigma(\log\sigma-\log\chi)]$ is the quantum relative entropy~\cite{Vedral2002}.
-For this purpose, we use a Dense-layers Neural Network~\cite{book:rif.9} that takes as inputs the time step and the density matrix of the system.
-In this case, the agent reward is

-which is perfectly suited to our goal: the agent gets rewarded by reducing the degree of irreversibility of the process.
+For this purpose, we use a Dense-layers Neural Network~\cite{book:rif.9} taking as inputs the time step and the density matrix.
+In this case, the agent reward is $R=-\Sigma$, which suits our goal well: the agent is rewarded by reducing the degree of irreversibility of the process.